van800/UMLGenerator/Readme.md

 1. Install the UMLGenerator package
 2. Add `<AdditionalFiles Include="**/*.tscn"/>` so that all .tscn files within the project directory are found (may want to exclude addons)
-2. Add `[GenerateUML]` attribute to classes
+3. Add `[ClassDiagram(UseVSCodePaths = true)]` attribute to classes.
+    1. If you use Jetbrains Rider, either remove UseVSCodePaths, or set it to false
-3. Build your project
+4. Build your project
-4. Open the generated `.g.puml` files
+5. Open the generated `.g.puml` files

 [chickensoft-badge]: https://chickensoft.games/img/badges/chickensoft_badge.svg
 [chickensoft-website]: https://chickensoft.games